 In these scenarios, real-time data is invaluable.
 The ability to see wh vich meeting rooms are occupied, along with information about the capacity and facilities available in each meeting room (such as accessibility and technology available in each room), will vastly enhance the efficiency and experience of any business that makes regular use of ad-hoc meetings.

 Of course, in order to truly enhance the real-time data experience, enabling employees and guests to visualize the placement of different meeting rooms in an office is an invaluable resource.
 The larger the office, the more helpful an up-to-date indoor map of the workplace is.
 After all, the benefits of a swift, easy-to-use, and effective room booking system are negated if, after booking a room, you discover it’s a 10-minute walk away on the other side of your office or in a different building entirely.
-This is particularly true given the post-pandemic rise of hybrid and co-working offices, where employees make use of hot-desking and, as such, may be less familiar with their office surroundings.
+This is particularly true given the post-pandemic rise of hybrid and co-working offices (which now include more than 60% of businesses), where employees make use of hot-desking and, as such, may be less familiar with their office surroundings.

 |Indoor maps enable employees and visitors to find the best possible room based upon where the majority of meeting attendees are based and helps to resolve issues of smaller meetings over-booking larger spaces.|